Notice of Annual General Meeting

-That, subject to the passing of resolution 5 and pursuant to Section 570 of the Companies Act 2006, the Directors be and are generally empowered to allot equity securities (within the meaning of Section 560 of the Companies Act 2006) for cash pursuant to the authority granted by resolution 5 as if Section 561(1) of the Companies Act 2006 did not apply to any such allotment, provided that this power shall be limited to the allotment of equity securities:
+That, subject to the passing of resolution 5 and pursuant to Sections 570 and 573 of the Companies Act 2006, the Directors be and are generally empowered to allot equity securities (within the meaning of Section 560 of the Companies Act 2006) for cash pursuant to the authority granted by resolution 5 or by way of a sale of treasury shares as if Section 561(1) of the Companies Act 2006 did not apply to any such allotment, provided that this power shall be limited to the allotment of equity securities:

 - to holders of Ordinary shares of 23p each in the capital of the Company (“Ordinary shares”) in proportion (as nearly as practicable) to the respective numbers of Ordinary shares held by them; and

 - to holders of other equity securities in the capital of the Company, as required by the rights of those securities or, subject to such rights, as the Directors otherwise consider necessary,

 but subject to such exclusions or other arrangements as the Directors may deem necessary or expedient in relation to treasury shares, fractional entitlements, record dates or any legal or practical problems under the laws of any territory or the requirements of any regulatory body or stock exchange;

 (b) otherwise than pursuant to paragraph (a) of this resolution, up to an aggregate nominal amount of £533,144